Experience Nhatundwe

 Today is intentionally left open for you to enjoy at your own pace, whether that means unwinding and soaking up the serenity of Tofo or taking advantage of the many incredible experiences the Tofo and Barra area has to offer.
 This free day invites you to slow down, breathe deeply, and relish the rhythm of coastal life, or to venture out and explore even more of this vibrant region.

-For those looking to stay active, a wide variety of optional activities can be arranged: explore the Inhambane estuary in search of elegant flamingos, snorkel with seahorses and other fascinating macrolife, or head out on the water for kayaking, surfing, SUP, kitesurfing, or even a sailing excursion on a dhow or catamaran.
-If you feel like discovering the coastline from a different perspective, electric bicycles are available for guided or self-guided rides through local villages, across desert-like dunes with sweeping views of the ocean, or even to visit the historic Coconut Factory, an authentic glimpse into local life and culture.
+For those looking to stay active, a wide variety of optional activities can be arranged: explore the Inhambane estuary in search of flamingos, snorkel with seahorses and other fascinating macro life, or head out on the water for kayaking, surfing, SUP, kitesurfing, or even a sailing excursion on a dhow or catamaran.
+If you feel like discovering the coastline from a different perspective, electric bicycles are available for guided or self-guided rides through local villages, across desert-like dunes with sweeping views of the ocean, or even to visit the Coconut Factory, an authentic glimpse into local life and culture.
 Quad biking, cultural tours, village visits, and relaxing massages are also available for those seeking either adventure or indulgence.

 Lunch is not included, but we will happily guide you to one of Tofo’s charming local restaurants for a taste of authentic Mozambican flavors.
 If your heart is still set on the ocean, an additional day out at sea can be arranged depending on availability.
 And should a scheduled day on the water have been missed earlier in the trip, this is the ideal opportunity to make it up.